Dragster2/150g-Drum-Combat-Robot/Journal.md

 # June 25, 2025 :Day 2, Finding Electronics and the start of Cad!!

 I have made many other combat robots and for this tiny of a robot I am going to use a HV Maleki.
-A maleki is a reciever with 3 brush esc built into it.
+A maleki is a reciever with 3 brushed esc's built into it.
 I already have one on hand so I do not need one. :)

 ![image](https://github.com/user-attachments/assets/f1d989c9-0409-46c7-bafd-dce53fcdc135)

-For drive, I am planning on running 2 n20s or n10s.
-N20s are more powerful so if I have the weight I run 2 n20s.
+For my drive, I am planning on running 2 n20s or n10s.
+N20s are more powerful so if I have the weight I will run 2 n20s.
 I already have some n20s from turnabot on hand too. :)

 ![image](https://github.com/user-attachments/assets/e2a3c0da-aee9-49a6-9394-90f127d840a5)

 The weapon has a brushless motor meaning I would need to run a brushless esc.
-I am planning on running an 30 or 35amp esc.
+I am planning on running a 30 or 35amp esc.
 I have found these LANRC 35A ESC 2S-6S Brushless ESC Lipo BLHeli_S Electronic Speed.
-Only weights 6.6 grams!!
-They have plenty of amps and are a resable cost on amazon.
+They only weights 6.6 grams!!
+They have plenty of amps and are a reasonable price on amazon.

 ![image](https://github.com/user-attachments/assets/64a30d7e-19e8-449a-a468-b93af0cb4ef7)

-For the weapon motor, I am using light but powerful weapon motor.
+For the weapon motor, I am using a light but powerful weapon motor.
 After asking around I have found the FLASH HOBBY BE1806 2300KV Brushless Motor Race Edition which is reliable and is only 18g!!
 I will either use this one or a potential one that repeat robotics sells.

 ![image](https://github.com/user-attachments/assets/cbecf5bf-21d7-4de3-8c35-fa7ac20a136a)

-For the power switch I am running the fingertech power switchs.
-They are reliably and never failed me before.
+For the power switch I am running a fingertech power switch.
+They are reliable and never failed me before.
 I have one extra so I do not need this. :)

 ![image](https://github.com/user-attachments/assets/aebfa1a0-6b2a-4832-a659-6acff0f6f209)

 And finally I need a battery to power the whole bot.
-Am planning on running 2s and probbaly below 200 or maybe 300.
-I think I am planning on running 300amp because it might be overkill but at least i can keep my weapon on for longer now! :) These are the batteries I am planning on using!
+Am planning on running 2s and probably below 200 or maybe 300mah.
+I think I am planning on running 300mah because it might be overkill but at least i can keep my weapon on for longer now! :) These are the batteries I am planning on using!
 My friend will let me buy some of his so for now I do not need these!!

 ![image](https://github.com/user-attachments/assets/41895e2c-9207-4f74-8bb7-7e32596d6653)